rh-mobb/aro-workshop-content/aro-content/200-ops/day2/autoscaling.md

     user1-cluster-8kvh4-worker-eastus3-kggpz   Running   Standard_D4s_v3   eastus   3      6h47m
     ```

+1. Finally, drop the job you created and watch the cluster's behavior while deleting machines.

     !!! info

         Watch will refresh the output of a command every second.
 Hit CTRL and c on your keyboard to exit the watch command when you're ready to move on to the next part of the workshop.